-Indoor environments are often over sterilized.
-The growing immune system needs to be exposed to stresses to get strong.
+Indoor environments are often over-sterilized.
+The growing immune system needs to be exposed to stressors to get strong.
 Stresses like the harmless stresses you can often find in mud pies.
-Think of the immune system like a muscle.
-To get that muscle stronger, we need to stress the muscle with exercise.
-When we work out sometimes our muscles get sore and ache, but the body adapts and rebuilds more muscle so that when we encounter that same amount of stress the body is stronger.
-It will be better able to handle the exercise and we become fit.
+Think of the immune system as a muscle.
+To strengthen that muscle, we need to stress the muscle with exercise.
+When we work out, sometimes our muscles get sore and ache, but the body adapts and rebuilds more muscle so that when we encounter that same amount of stress, the body is stronger.
+It will be better able to handle the exercise, and we will become fit.

 That is why it is so important for our bodies to be exposed to these different types of pathogens and sometimes to get sick.
-Once our body encounters a pathogen then our immune system creates a memory of it for life, so when we come into contact with that specific pathogen down the road it can easily get rid of the infection and we don’t get sick.
+Once our body encounters a pathogen, our immune system creates a memory of it for life, so when we come into contact with that specific pathogen down the road, it can easily get rid of the infection, and we don’t get sick.
 Mud pies mean stronger immunity!

 3- Connection to Nature

-As we become more disconnected from nature there is growing evidence that humans need nature for health and well-being.
-(4) As we become more disconnected from the space, so does our health and desire to protect those spaces.
-We know it’s important to reconnect people to the outdoors.
+As we become more disconnected from nature, there is growing evidence that humans need nature for health and well-being.
+(4) As we become more disconnected from that space, so does our health and desire to protect those spaces.
+We know it’s crucial to reconnect people with the outdoors.
 (5)

 4- More Vitamin D

 Many Americans are Vitamin D deficient because they are spending more time inside.
-Your body makes Vitamin D when your skin is exposed to sun.
+Your body makes Vitamin D when your skin is exposed to the sun.
 Your body turns this into a hormone that supports health and happiness by regulating 1,000 genes throughout the body.
 (6) Vitamin D deficiency has been linked to depression.
 (7) Ever notice a mood boost after being outside?
-It will boost that immune system too!
+It will support the immune system too!
 Vitamin D is also needed for strong bones.

 5- Prevents Obesity

 Staying inside leads to sedentary behavior like sitting in front of televisions and tablets.
-Getting outside usually means an increase in physical activity like riding bikes, chasing salamanders and digging a hole to China.
+Getting outside usually means increasing physical activity like riding bikes, chasing salamanders, and digging a hole to China.
 Children are wired to use their bodies and get active.
 They will find a way!

-Vitamin D, better sleep, and physical activity leads to lower BMI’s.
-The majority of children spend less than an hour playing outside on the weekends.
+Vitamin D, better sleep, and physical activity lead to lower BMIs.
+Most children spend less than an hour playing outside on the weekends.
 Less than 1 hour!
-Studies show the more time children spend outside the less chance they are overweight.
+Studies show the more time children spend outside, the less chance they are overweight.
 (8)

 6- Learning and Problem Solving

-Making mud pies isn’t easy and neither is making forts.
-These pursuits require creative thinking, problem solving and decision-making skills that are put to use regularly in the great outdoors.
+Making mud pies isn’t easy, and neither is making forts.
+These pursuits require creative thinking, problem-solving, and decision-making skills, which are used regularly in the great outdoors.
 (9)

-Gross motor skills are when children are using their larger muscles for crawling, running, jumping, and more.
-The outdoors leaves lots of space for using these skills in big ways which has been connected to better academic performance, learning and memory.
-Interesting, less structured, and fun play for preschool children is linked to better academic performance into elementary school.
+Gross motor skills are when children use their larger muscles for crawling, running, jumping, and more.
+The outdoors leaves lots of space for using these skills in big ways, which is linked to better academic performance, learning, and memory.
+Interesting, less structured, and fun play for preschool children is linked to better academic performance going into elementary school.
 (10)

 7- Mud Pies and Social Connections

-When children are outside they are more likely to be playing with friends.
-When they are making mud pies and using their problems solving skills they will be working together.
-By figuring out problems together they build strong connections and learn how to be a good friend.
-Even when your friend throws a mud pie at you!
+When children are outside, they are more likely to be playing with friends.
+When making mud pies, they are working together and using their problem-solving skills.
+By figuring out problems together, they build strong connections and learn to be good friends –even when your friend throws a mud pie at you!

-When making mud pies you need to decide the best tools and the best way to collect mud.
+When making mud pies, you need to decide the best tools to use and the best way to collect mud.
 The more people working on mud pies, the more mud pies there are!
 It helps if you are working together!

 Playing outside helps prevent nearsightedness in children.
-(11) Poor eye health and nearsightedness is on the rise.
-Children who have two nearsighted parents are at higher risk of nearsightedness but if they spend more time outside they have the same risk as children without parents with nearsightedness.
-How much money can you save in glasses if your kids play outside?
+(11) Poor eye health and nearsightedness are on the rise.
+Children with two nearsighted parents are at higher risk of nearsightedness, but if they spend more time outside, they have the same risk as children without parents with nearsightedness.
+How much money can you save on glasses if your kids play outside?